matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

   something happens).

-  * Could we could put a hash of the space membership in the PL instead of expanding the wole list, so that servers have a way to check if they are applying the same list as everyone else?
+  * Could we could put a hash of the space membership in the PL instead of expanding the whole list, so that servers have a way to check if they are applying the same list as everyone else?

     Feels like it will have bad failure modes: what is a server supposed to do